 GetFIT is a fitness program to promote active living in persons with intellectual and developmental disabilities and their caregivers.
 In conjunction with the founding organization of GetFIT, the Family Resource Network of NJ, and thanks to the support of Immaculata through a mini-grant (2016-2017), the Health, Nutrition and Exercise Sciences department was able to implement this unique program on campus during the Spring 2018 semester.
 Students assumed leadership roles in the administration of the program and several students participated in leading planning board meetings, establishing community and campus connections, recruiting student volunteers to participate in the program, marketing the program, creating specialized exercise programs for individuals with disabilities, and developing and implementing individual research projects.
 As a result of this mini-grant, students presented their work at the Philadelphia Higher Education Network for Neighborhood Development (PHENND) Health Conference, April 27, 2018, at Temple University’s Health Campus.
 The purpose of the conference session was multi-faceted.
 Primarily, the session aimed to introduce GetFIT@IU, its mission and vision, and the numerous opportunities that have been created for student learning, community outreach, and research by implementing the program.
 The session also included student presenters, describing their research and how the program has benefitted them professionally.
 Lastly, the presenters assisted the participants in brainstorming how they can implement a version of GetFIT@IU at their institution.

-Project Title: The effects of thin media and body positivity imagery on self-compassion, mood and body image
+Project Title: The effect of viewing body positive social media on self-objectification, self-compassion, and body image

 Faculty Researcher: Ashley Higgins, Psy.D.

 The purpose of the project was to determine whether viewing body positive social media impacts self-objectification, self-compassion, and/or body image in adult women.